 - 4 Reasons To Avoid Diet Soda With Candida

 - Is Pumpkin Seeds Allowed If I Have Yeast Infection?

 It’s also going to help them normalize different parts of the immune function.
 My favorite lactobacillus acidophilus is a DDS-1, Department of Dairy Science 1, which was developed by Dr. Kim Shahani in the States back in the ’60s.
 Dr Shahani was a world leader and microbiologists from Pakistan who came to America and who started to talk about beneficial bacteria in an era where people thought the guy needed to go to the loony bin, the psychiatric institute, because he talked about bacteria and health.
 Doctors back then thought all bacteria killed you.
 Now today, it’s actually doctors actually now tend to think, “Wow, bacteria may actually be good for your health.”
 When five minutes ago they were killing everything inside that headed the B syllable attached to it.

 Shahani is quite a clever guy.
 He wrote I think over 200 papers were published eventually on the lactobacillus acidophilus DDS-1.
 It’s the only lactobacillus I know that came from the human strain.
 It was developed from the human gut bacteria.
 It’s quite a profoundly powerful lactobacillus.
-It’s the one I’ve put in CanXida Restore for that reason, because I looked at all the research behind it.
 It’s a phenomenally powerful probiotic.
 In my opinion, that’s one of the best probiotics you can take for a food allergy and for many gut conditions, lactobacillus acidophilus, DDS-1 from Kim Shahani.
 It’s a beauty.